-1) Overview
+(1) Overview

-This is a stock compensation plan in which directors receive stock compensation through a BBT.
-The BBT acquires JAST stock using cash contributions from JAST as the source of funds.
-Directors (excluding external directors; same afterward unless indicated otherwise) receive stock compensation or a monetary amount equivalent to the market value of the stock in lieu of stock compensation in accordance with the rules on the stock compensation plan for directors.
-In principle, a director becomes eligible for stock compensation only after the individual is no longer a JAST director.
+This is a stock compensation plan in which the Eligible Directors and Officers receive stock compensation through the BBT-RS plan.
+The BBT-RS acquires JAST stock using cash contributions from JAST as the source of funds.
+The Eligible Directors and Officers receive JAST stock or a monetary amount equivalent to the market value of the JAST stock in lieu of stock compensation in accordance with the rules on the stock compensation plan for directors.
+In principle, the Eligible Directors and Officers receive JAST stock once every year at a designated time and receive the monetary amount equivalent to the market value of the JAST stock when they leave JAST.
+When the Eligible Directors and Officers receive JAST stock while they are still at JAST, these individuals must first sign a stock sale restriction contract with JAST.
+In accordance with this contract, the Eligible Directors and Officers are not allowed to sell or transfer ownership in any other way the JAST stock they receive while at JAST.

-2) JAST stock held by the BBT
+(2) JAST stock held by the BBT

 The book value (excluding associated expenses) of JAST stock held by the BBT is shown as treasury shares in the net assets section of the consolidated balance sheet.
-The BBT held 298,400 shares of JAST with a book value of 171,700 thousand yen as of the end of the previous fiscal year, and held 298,400 shares with a book value of 171,700 thousand yen as of the end of the current fiscal year.
+The BBT held 298,400 shares of JAST with a book value of 171,700 thousand yen as of the end of the previous fiscal year, and held 97,200 shares with a book value of 55,929 thousand yen as of the end of the current fiscal year.

 Note: JAST conducted a 2-for-1 common stock split on April 1, 2024.
-The number of shares has been calculated as if this stock split has taken place at the beginning of the fiscal year ended March 31, 2023.
+The number of shares has been calculated as if this stock split has taken place at the beginning of the previous fiscal year.